kinnarps/KIN/table/README.md

 })
 ```

-## Example saving states to a search input field
+## Example create and show a panel with additional data below each row
 ```javascript
 function formatSlide(obj){
 	/* Format a column to be clickable to show additional data */